 Important note: While these foods are pro-inflammatory by nature, if you have any underlying food intolerances or sensitivities (as is often the case with leaky gut), those foods are going to cause inflammation in your gut, too — even if they’re natural anti-inflammatories.

 For example, the nutrients in strawberries help reduce inflammation in your body, which make them an anti-inflammatory food.
 But if you’re sensitive or intolerant to strawberries, this is going to cause an immune response in your body.
 Therefore, having them in your diet will cause inflammation in your GI tract either way.

-For this reason, it’s important to consider— and even test for— any food intolerances and sensitivities you may have (which are different than full-blown allergies), so you know which foods to remove from your diet to reduce inflammation and support the gut-healing process.
-The good news is, once you begin to heal your gut, the food sensitivities and intolerances you have now, often go away.
+For this reason, it’s important to consider — and even test for — any food intolerances and sensitivities you may have (which are different than full-blown allergies), so you know which foods to remove from your diet to reduce inflammation and support the gut-healing process.
+The good news is, once you begin to heal your gut, many food sensitivities and intolerances often go away.

-Getting tested for food intolerances and sensitivities (with an IgG or IgA test, which can be administered by a natural healthcare practitioner), and/or doing an elimination diet under the care of a qualified healthcare practitioner can also help reduce inflammation in your GI tract.
+Other ways to reduce inflammation in your GI tract are to get tested for food intolerances and sensitivities (with an IgG or IgA test, which can be administered by a natural healthcare practitioner) and do an elimination diet under the care of a qualified healthcare practitioner.

 2. Chronic Stress